penpot/penpot-docs/technical-guide/plugins/faq.md

 ### Should I create my plugin for dark and light themes?

 It’s not obligatory but keep in mind that the containing modal will change colors automatically to match Penpot’s theme.
-Check the [documentation](</technical-guide/plugins/create-a-plugin/#penpot-theme-(optional)>) for an example on how to apply dark and light themes to your plugin.
+Check the <a target="_blank" href="/technical-guide/plugins/create-a-plugin/#penpot-theme-(optional)">documentation</a> for an example on how to apply dark and light themes to your plugin.

 ### Should I always host my plugin?

 By the time being any and all plugins must be hosted independently and outside the Penpot environment.
-Check the [documentation](/technical-guide/plugins/deployment/) for a guide on how to deploy your plugin on some deployment services like Netlify or Cloudflare.
+Check the <a target="_blank" href="/technical-guide/plugins/deployment/">documentation</a> for a guide on how to deploy your plugin on some deployment services like Netlify or Cloudflare.

 ### Is there any way to export my figma plugins to penpot?